-high speed or trolling speed operations.
+Shoot-thru-hull transducer locations for high speed or trolling speed operation.

 Shoot-thru-hull Installation

 1. Make sure the area is clean, dry and free of oil or grease, then sand both the inside surface of the hull and the face of the transducer with 100 grit sandpaper.
 The surface of the hull must be flat so the entire transducer face is in contact with the hull prior to bonding.